Th3OneAndOnly/AdventEX/README.txt

 there's a slight 'memory' in things the player should have.
 IN FACT, they should directly recall the previous room's state.
 And in fact, they should do here.

-This would remove of 'Unthing' (or make it obsolete), but purpose and execution is moved to Nothing class, an ENTIRELY new class not based upon 'Thing', as it is NOT a Thing, the very opposite of Thing.
+This would remove 'Unthing' (or make it obsolete), but purpose and execution is moved to Abscence class, an ENTIRELY new class not based upon 'Thing', as it is NOT a Thing, the very opposite of Thing.

-Of Nothing:
+The class list goes:

 Nothing
     Abscence